 Framing a house is by far the easiest part of kit building.
 All frames and trusses are supplied pre-fabricated according to your plan.
 In general terms, framing is a building technique based around vertical structural members (studs), which provide a table frame to which interior and exterior wall coverings are attached, and covered by a roof comprising horizontal ceiling joists and sloping rafters or manufactured pre-fabricated roof trusses, which are covered by various roofing materials to give weather resistance.

-Because of the prefab walls an trusses, framing a house can be accomplished by one person in around two to three weeks, including all tie-downs and bracing, ready for a council authority inspection.
+Because of the prefab walls and trusses, framing a house can be accomplished by one person in around two to three weeks, including all tie-downs and bracing, ready for a council authority inspection.

-Go to our House Framing Page for a comprehensive and graphical guide to kit home frame erection.
+Go to How to frame a house page for a comprehensive and graphical guide to kit home frame erection.

 Or see our Roof Truss Page for truss erection and tie down.